perfectcui/computer-vision/README.md

 # computer-vision
 CV class experiment, when learning at Shandong University
+山东大学  AI CV  实验

 ## Before run code
 The enviroment is visual studio 2022,equipped with opencv c++